 • Establish the necessary infrastructure for the development of the satellites in the UAE

-• Contribute locally and internationally with value added products and services derived from KhalifaSat images.
+• Contribute locally and internationally with value-added products and services derived from KhalifaSat images.

-Note: As of April 18, 2015, the former EIAST (Emirates Institution for Advanced Science and Technology) of UAE was renamed to MBRSC (Mohammed Bin Rashid Space Center).
+Note: As of April 18, 2015, the former EIAST (Emirates Institution for Advanced Science and Technology) of UAE was renamed MBRSC (Mohammed Bin Rashid Space Center).
 7)

 In his capacity as Ruler of Dubai, Vice President and Prime Minister of UAE, His Highness Sheikh Mohammed bin Rashid Al Maktoum has issued a law establishing the Mohammed bin Rashid Space Center(MBRSC), which will work to support the country's efforts in the space field and supervise design and manufacturing and launch of Al Amal, or ‘Hope', the Arab world's first Mars probe to establish an integrated infrastructure to manufacture satellites in the country as well as taking advantage of its applications in all development areas.
 8)

-The third satellite to be conceptualized by Mohammed Bin Rashid Space Center, initially referred to as DubaiSat-3, was renamed to KhalifaSat by His Highness Sheikh Mohammed Bin Rashid Al Maktoum, in honor of His Highness Sheikh Khalifa Bin Zayed Al Nahyan, President of the UAE.
+The third satellite to be conceptualized by Mohammed Bin Rashid Space Center, initially referred to as DubaiSat-3, was renamed to KhalifaSat by His Highness Sheikh Mohammed Bin Rashid Al Maktoum, in honour of His Highness Sheikh Khalifa Bin Zayed Al Nahyan, President of the UAE.

-KhalifaSat is an Earth Observation minisatellite to provide very high resolution images of 0.75m in LEO (Low Earth Orbit) at a nominal altitude of 613 km.
+KhalifaSat is an Earth Observation minisatellite to provide very high-resolution images of 0.75m in LEO (Low Earth Orbit) at a nominal altitude of 613 km.
 It is being developed based on the platform and heritage of DubaiSat-2.
 The satellite bus features a hexagonal shape with four deployable solar panels.
-The coordinate system is defined as follows: +X is defined along the TDI scanning direction of the primary payload (KHCS), which is normal to the detector line, +Z is aligned with the KHCS optical axis, and +Y is the deployed direction of one of the solar panels and perpendicular to +X and +Z. The origin of the coordinate is defined at the center of the adaptor (Ref.
+The coordinate system is defined as follows: +X is defined along the TDI scanning direction of the primary payload (KHCS), which is normal to the detector line, +Z is aligned with the KHCS optical axis, and +Y is the deployed direction of one of the solar panels and perpendicular to +X and +Z. The origin of the coordinate is defined at the centre of the adaptor (Ref.
 5).

 The spacecraft bus is comprised of 2 decks and an upper sun shield to protect the cold propellants from solar and Earth radiation.
 The electronics are being distributed on the decks and on the side panels.
-Four solar panels are being attached to the sides of the satellite.
+Four solar panels are attached to the sides of the satellite.
 Longerons and rails make up the bus structure frame.
-On the top, CFRP (Carbon Fiber Reinforced Polymer) struts hold the sun shield at the baffle of the very high resolution imaging system .
+On the top, CFRP (Carbon Fiber Reinforced Polymer) struts hold the sun shield at the baffle of the very high-resolution imaging system.
 The KHCS (KhalifaSat Camera System) is being attached to the bus of the internal deck.
 The mechanical configuration of the satellite shall be less than 2 m in height and less than 1.5 m in diameter.
 The total mass of the spacecraft is estimated to be < 350 kg.